 According to the 2019 Workplace Productivity Report, 87% of office professionals spend an average of seven hours a day staring at a digital screen.

-Taking regular 90-minute breaks will lead to a more productive work day and higher level of focus and productivity.
+Taking regular breaks will lead to a more productive work day and a higher level of focus.
 Whether it be a coffee break or team walks, encourage employees to step back from their computer screens and recharge.

 5. Setting Expectations

 Studies have found perfectionism and burnout could sometimes go hand in hand.
-Setting clear (and realistic) expectations with employees will guide them on where they should be spending their time and they are on the right track.
+Setting clear and realistic expectations with employees will guide them on where they should be spending their time, making sure they stay on the right track.

 Communicating expectations properly is the key component.
-Have managers sit down with their employee to clearly define expectations and goals.
+Have managers sit down with their employees to clearly define expectations and goals.

 Companies that had written objectives showed a 700% increase in growth versus those that didn’t.

-A strategic CEO recognizes people drive performance and, as a result, achieve significantly better business outcomes.
-If you have a great culture, you will have high-performing teams.
+A strategic CEO recognizes people drive performance and, as a result, achieves significantly better business outcomes.
+If you have great culture, you will have high-performing teams.
 A human capital management strategy and a financial management strategy go hand in hand.